Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ##     <dbl>
     ## 1   0.882

-Based on the above output, since the p value, 0.844, is greater than our alpha level of 0.05, we fail to reject the null hypothesis.
+Based on the above output, since the p-value, 0.844, is greater than our alpha level of 0.05, we fail to reject the null hypothesis.
 In other words, there is no convincing evidence of a difference in mean duration of fight songs between colleges in the east versus the west.
 Our